Skip to content

 The PZC method

+Would you know how to measure wood chatoyance?
+This technique makes it possible for wood surfaces, be it to compare species or finishing methods.
 Measuring wood chatoyance means overcoming a number of conceptual issues with the goal of reaching a stable, reliable and repeatable method which also fits human perception.

 The PZC method is based on a custom-made, high resolution, fully automated gonioreflectometer.